-D.1.
+C.1.
 Methods of Operation.
-Particulate matter emissions from the handling of solid fuels shall be controlled by enclosing all solid fuel storage, conveyors and conveyor transfer points.
-Water sprays or chemical wetting agents and stabilizers shall be applied to uncovered storage piles, roads, handling equipment, etc. during dry periods, as necessary, to all facilities to maintain the opacity specified in specific condition D.3.
+Particulate matter emissions from the handling of solid fuels shall be controlled by enclosing or covering all solid fuel storage, conveyors and conveyor transfer points.
+Water sprays or chemical wetting agents and stabilizers shall be applied to uncovered storage piles, roads, handling equipment, etc. during dry periods, as necessary, to all facilities to maintain the opacity specified in Specific Condition C.3.